 How to Write a One-Page Synopsis

 When querying agents or working with an editor, an author is often requested to send a short, 1-page synopsis.
-We’ve provided some instructions here to act as general guidelines for writing your synopsis.
+We’ve provided some instructions here to act as general guidelines for writing this.
 When querying, make sure you default to any specific instructions given by the agent or editor you are sending the synopsis to.

 What is a synopsis?
 A synopsis is a clear summary of the plot.
 Think of it like a Wikipedia summary.